Réka Pupp: Career

-She won one of the bronze medals in her event at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.
+Pupp won one of the bronze medals in her event at the 2022 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.
 She won the gold medal in her event at the 2022 Judo Grand Slam Antalya held in Antalya, Turkey.
 She also won the gold medal in her event at the 2022 Judo Grand Slam Budapest held in Budapest, Hungary.

+In 2023, Pupp lost her bronze medal match in the women's 52 kg event at the World Judo Championships held in Doha, Qatar.
+She won one of the bronze medals in the women's 52 kg event at 2024 European Judo Championships held in Zagreb, Croatia.

+Pupp lost her bronze medal match in the women's 52 kg event at the 2024 Summer Olympics held in Paris, France.

+Personal life

+Her sister, Noémi, is an Olympian canoeist who also competed in 2024.